 - Represented Perdoceo Education Group in a $45m acquisition of assets of Trident University International.

 Hogan Lovells US LLP's multidisciplinary education practice has a strong bench of talent in Washington DC and is skilled in the full range of issues affecting education institutions, from corporate transactions to complex litigation.
 It is particularly noted for its work in the academic medical center space.
-Practice head Michael Vernick acts for a number of leading research universities and is noted for his expertise in high-stakes False Claims Act cases.
-The team is also active on the international stage, where Stephanie Gold has over two decades of experience acting for colleges and universities in sensitive investigations, regulatory work, and compliance.
+The team is very active on the international stage, where Stephanie Gold has over two decades of experience acting for colleges and universities in sensitive investigations, regulatory work, and compliance.
 She also advises medical schools on spin-outs.
 Another name to note is William Ferreira, who is recommended for advising universities on expansion into the Asian and Middle Eastern markets.
+Ferreira heads up the education practice, while Gold leads the firm's education sector group.
 Clients also benefit from the firm's wider capabilities in dispute resolution and corporate.
+Michael Vernick joined Akin Gump Strauss Hauer & Feld LLP in 2021.

 Arizona State University